pratnala/sicp/ch1/Exercises.md

 **Exercise 1.6**

 Scheme uses applicative-order evaluation.
 This means that the call to `(sqrt-iter)` keeps getting indefinitely expanded and called, thus going into an infinite loop.
 Hence, this program will never terminate.

+**Exercise 1.7**

+The precision takes a big hit when numbers become very small.
+For example, `(sqrt 0.0001)` gives a result, `0.03230844833048122`, while the expected result is `0.01`.
+This is a huge difference.
+Moreover, `(sqrt 10000000000000)` inexplicably goes into an infinite loop (while higher powers don't - which is strange).